Benjamin Disraeli: Political

-Role of Judaism
+Role of his Jewishness

-By 1882, 46,000 Jews lived in England and, by 1890, Jewish emancipation was complete in every walk of life.
-Since 1858, Parliament has never been without practising Jewish members.
+By 1882, 46,000 Jews lived in England, and by 1890, Jewish emancipation was complete.
+Since 1858, Parliament has never been without practicing Jewish members.
 The first Jewish Lord Mayor of London, Sir David Salomons, was elected in 1855, followed by the 1858 emancipation of the Jews.
-On 26 July 1858, Lionel de Rothschild was finally allowed to sit in the British House of Commons when the hitherto specifically Christian oath of office was changed.
-Disraeli, a baptised Christian of Jewish parentage, at this point was already an MP as to him the mandated oath of office presented no barrier.
-In 1884 Nathan Mayer Rothschild, 1st Baron Rothschild became the first Jewish member of the British House of Lords; Disraeli was already a member.
+On 26 July 1858, Lionel de Rothschild was allowed to sit in the House of Commons when the hitherto specifically Christian oath of office was changed.
+Disraeli, a baptised Christian of Jewish parentage, was already an MP, as the mandated oath of office presented no barrier to him.
+In 1884 Nathan Mayer Rothschild, 1st Baron Rothschild, became the first Jewish member of the British House of Lords; Disraeli was already a member.